Rammurthy5/Rammurthy5/README.md

 ### Hi there 👋
-### I am a Software Engineer - Backend specialisation.
+### I am a Software Engineer - Distributed Systems specialisation.
 Good hands-on building Backend systems using Python (Django, Flask) & various other layers required for Backend.
-### Upcoming Go lang Developer
+### beginner hands on with Golang, and Ruby on Rails
 ### AWS Certified